pagkly/Zed/Investopedia3/Gross Margin Defined.md

 Gross margin--also called "gross profit margin", helps a company assess the profitability of its manufacturing activities, while net profit margin helps the company assess its overall profitability.

-For related insight, read more about [corporate profit margins](https://www.investopedia.com/articles/fundamental/04/042804.asp).
+For related insight, read more about [[corporate profit margins]](https://www.investopedia.com/articles/fundamental/04/042804.asp).